 22 Shark Tank Questions to Analyze Your Sales History

-A lot of these Shark Tank questions about sales can also be answered before getting started, as a way to plan for your business.
-If you don’t know how high sales are for competitors’ products or your potential sales, how will you ever know if you’re doing well?
+You can also answer a lot of these Shark Tank questions about sales before getting started as a way to plan for your business.
+For example, if you don't know how high sales are for competitors' products or your potential sales, how will you ever know if you're doing well?

 These sales history questions need to be an annual review as well.
-We’ll talk about improvement and growth in another section of questions but planning an annual review is extremely important.
-It’s easy to get lost in the day-to-day struggle of small business and miss the big trends in your business.
+We'll discuss improvement and growth in another section of questions but planning a yearly review is extremely important.
+It's easy to get lost in the day-to-day struggle of small businesses and miss the significant trends in your industry.